 How Do I Sign Up?

-Classes will be advertised through the SGO email list, on posters in the Campus Center and on table tents at Valentine.
-Review sessions will be posted in the Campus Center and on the SGO email list.
+Classes will be advertised through the AAS email list, on posters in the Campus Center and on table tents at Valentine.
+Review sessions will be posted in the Campus Center and on the AAS email list.
 All R.A.D. programs are free to Amherst College students and staff.